Web-Multi-Media/HttpStreamingServer/README.md

 How to use
 -------------------

-1, pip3 install django
+#### Virtualenv & installation

+From the root repository folder:

+- `python3 -m venv ./venv`

+- `source venv/bin/activate`

+- `pip install django`

+#### Configuration

-2, Edit StreamingServer/settings.py to modify SERVER_VIDEO_DIR and REMOTE_BASE_URL.
+- Edit `StreamingServer/settings.py` to modify `SERVER_VIDEO_DIR` and `REMOTE_BASE_URL`.

-3, Run the following command to create your db and fill it with the videos infos.
+- Run the following command to create your db and fill it with the videos infos:

-python3 manage.py migrate && python3 manage.py populatedb
+    `python3 manage.py migrate && python3 manage.py populatedb`

-4, Run the server
+- Run the server:

-python3 manage.py runserver
+    `python3 manage.py runserver`

+- Now the application should be accessible from your browser at `http://localhost:8000`.